10Mzys/website/_pages/about.md

 Recent News
 ======
-* Excited to announce I will be co-organzing a workshop "New Frontiers in Associative Memories" at ICLR 2026.
+* Excited to announce I will be co-organzing a workshop ["New Frontiers in Associative Memory"](https://nfam2026.amemory.net/) at ICLR 2026.
 * Our recent work [Dense Associative Memory with Epanechnikov energy](https://arxiv.org/abs/2506.10801v1) has been accepted to NeurIPS with Spotlight!
 In this work, we proposed a novel energy function for Dense Associative Memory (DenseAM) networks, the log-sum-ReLU (LSR), inspired by optimal kernel density estimation, that solves the memorization-generation trade-off in DAMs while showing a unique ability to generate abundant additional local minima (we call them `emergent memory').
 * I am invited to give a talk on `From Smooth to Nonsmooth: Minimax Optimal Regression with Laplacian Eigenmaps' at [SIAM UQ26 minisymposium "Probabilistic Manifold Learning and Deep Embeddings for Uncertainty Quantification"](https://www.siam.org/conferences-events/siam-conferences/uq26/), Mar 2026.
 * I am invited to give a talk on `Smooth Dynamic Network Analysis' at the [JSM2025](https://ww2.amstat.org/meetings/jsm/2025/), Aug 2025.